 The ad hoc committee was directed that the PRP project scoring guidelines should include screening criteria that will confer additional weight to projects that, in addition to meeting other NCRP criteria, will benefit North Coast disadvantaged communities and will provide additional weight for projects that benefit severely disadvantaged communities.
-The PRP directed the ad hoc committee to provide additional weight for projects that assist Supervisor Howard Supervisor Criss Supervisor Unanimous 4.20.18 water infrastructure systems adapt to climate change.
-Brandi Brown Brown Unanimous 4.20.18 The PRP directed the ad hoc committee to provide scoring criteria for projects that promote any or all the Program Preferences including Tribal additions for a total of 10 Program Preferences for a maximum amount of 7 points.
-Supervisor Wilson Brandi Brown Unanimous 4.20.18 PRP approval of the NCRP Plan & Storm Water Resource Plan Integration Process which will be included in the updated NCRP Plan and in a new section of the NCRP Handbook titled NCRP Policies.
-The SWRP plan will include a summary of the NCRP IRWM Plan under the Existing Plans section.
-The SWRP Plan, Implementation Strategy and Scheduling of Projects section will include a discussion on how the SWRP will be incorporated into the NCRP IRWM Plan per the following steps.
+Supervisor Howard Supervisor Criss Unanimous 4.20.18 The PRP directed the ad hoc committee to provide additional weight for projects that assist water infrastructure systems adapt to climate change.
+Brandi Brown Supervisor Brown Unanimous 4.20.18 The PRP directed the ad hoc committee to provide scoring criteria for projects that promote any or all the Program Preferences including Tribal additions for a total of 10 Program Preferences for a maximum amount of 7 points.
+Supervisor Wilson Brandi Brown Unanimous 4.20.18 PRP approval of the NCRP Plan &amp; Storm Water Resource Plan Integration Process which will be included in the updated NCRP Plan and in a new section of the NCRP Handbook titled NCRP Policies.
+1. The SWRP plan will include a summary of the NCRP IRWM Plan under the Existing Plans section.
+2. The SWRP Plan, Implementation Strategy and Scheduling of Projects section will include a discussion on how the SWRP will be incorporated into the NCRP IRWM Plan per the following steps.
 The Public Draft SWRP will be provided to the NCRP Technical Peer Review Committee (TPRC) for review to ensure alignment with the NCRP IRWMP Goals and Objectives and for technical comment.
 The comment period will be 21 calendar days.
-The Public Draft SWRP will be presented to the NCRP Policy Review Panel (PRP) at a NCRP Quarterly Meetings for review and comment.
-If timing of the NCRP Quarterly Meetings does not align with the SWRP finalization, the SWRP may be submitted to the PRP via email for review and comment.
-Any TPRC or PRP commentary will be considered and addressed prior to finalizing the SWRP with a "response to comments" memo.
+The Public Draft SWRP will be presented to the NCRP Policy Review Panel (PRP) at a NCRP Quarterly Meeting for review and comment.
+If timing of the NCRP Quarterly Meetings does not align with the SWRP finalization, the SWRP may be submitted to the SWRP with a "response to comments" memo.
 At a NCRP Quarterly Meeting, a copy of the Final SWRP and "response to comments" memo will be presented to the NCRP PRP for the final decision vote.
-If timing of the NCRP Quarterly Meetings does not align with the SWRP finalization, the SWRP may be submitted to the PRP via email for consideration at the next NCRP Quarterly Meeting.
+If timing of the NCRP Quarterly Meetings does not align with the SWRP PRP for the SWRP finalization, the SWRP Mith a "response to comments" memo.
+At a NCRP Quarterly Meeting, a copy of the Final SWRP and "response to comments" memo will be presented to the NCRP PRP for the final decision vote.
+If timing of the NCRP Quarterly Meetings.
+SWRP may be submitted to the PRP via email for consideration at the next NCRP Quarterly Meeting.
 SWRP project proponents seeking funding that requires project inclusion into an IRWM Plan will follow the steps outlined in the On-Going Project Inclusion Process into the NCRP IRWM Plan found in the NCRP Project Review and Selection Process Guidelines (see Attachment B).
 Supervisor Howard Supervisor Wilson Unanimous 4.20.18 Review and Approve Agenda Supervisor McCowen Supervisor Brown Unanimous 10.19.18